natanaelmgomes/BluetoothLE_cs/README.md

 **Client:** Windows 10 Anniversary Edition

-**Server:** Windows Server 2016 Technical Preview
+**Server:** (not used) Windows Server 2016 Technical Preview

 **Phone:** Windows 10 Anniversary Edition

-## Build the sample
+## Build and run the application

-1. If you download the samples ZIP, be sure to unzip the entire archive, not just the folder with the sample you want to build.
+1. If you download the samples ZIP, be sure to unzip the entire archive.
 2. Start Microsoft Visual Studio and select **File** \> **Open** \> **Project/Solution**.
-3. Starting in the folder where you unzipped the samples, go to the Samples subfolder, then the subfolder for this specific sample, then the subfolder for your preferred language (C++, C#, or JavaScript).
+3. Starting in the folder where you unzipped the application, go to the C# folder.
 Double-click the Visual Studio Solution (.sln) file.
-4. Press Ctrl+Shift+B, or select **Build** \> **Build Solution**.
+4. Press Ctrl+F5, or select **Debug** \> **Start Without Debugging**.

-## Run the sample

-The next steps depend on whether you just want to deploy the sample or you want to both deploy and run it.

 ### Deploying the sample

 - Select Build > Deploy Solution.

-### Deploying and running the sample

-- To debug the sample and then run it, press F5 or select Debug >  Start Debugging.
-To run the sample without debugging, press Ctrl+F5 or selectDebug > Start Without Debugging.